List of American Dragon: Jake Long episodes

 The following is an episode list for the Disney Channel original animated series American Dragon: Jake Long, created by Jeff Goode.

-American Dragon: Jake Long tells the story of 13-year-old Jake Long (Dante Basco) who must balance ordinary adolescent transformation with the amazing power and ability to change into the form of a dragon who has to overcome obstacles to protect the magical creatures living in the city.
+American Dragon: Jake Long tells the story of 13-year-old Jake Long (Dante Basco) who must balance ordinary adolescence with the ability to change into the form of a dragon who has to overcome obstacles to protect the magical creatures living in New York City.
 Jake navigates the city with fellow skateboarders Trixie (Miss Kittie) and Spud (Charlie Finn) with help from his maternal grandfather (Keone Young), his Grandpa's gruff sidekick, a magical Shar Pei named Fu Dog (John DiMaggio) and the love of his life Rose (Mae Whitman).